-A tremendous thanks to the myriad of community voices that came together to support Supervisor Terra Lawson-Remer’s plan to restore and reopen Mira Mesa’s unique, teen-centered café and cultural center, the Epicentre.
+A tremendous thanks to the myriad of community voices that came together to support Supervisor Terra Lawson-Remer’s proposal to restore and reopen Mira Mesa’s unique, teen-centered café and cultural center, the Epicentre.

-When I was an on-air host at FM 94/9 and 91X, we often promoted all ages shows at the Epicentre, located on Mira Mesa Blvd. in the former library across from Mira Mesa High School in the same parking lot as the Mira Mesa Senior Center.
+When I was an on-air host at FM 94/9 and 91X, we often promoted all ages shows at the Epicentre, located on Mira Mesa Blvd. in the former library across from Mira Mesa High School, and in the same parking lot as the Mira Mesa Senior Center.

-The facility was unusual in that it was established by the city in 1999 as a teen “hangout” and safe place for kids, and eventually doubled as a center for the Mira Mesa Theater Guild and a venue for local and national bands.
+The facility was unusual in that it was established by the city in 1999 as a teen “hangout” and safe place for kids, and eventually doubled as a center for the Mira Mesa Theater Guild and a venue for local and national bands, artists, and art collectives.

-Sadly, the Epicentre fell into disrepair and dilapidation shortly after it closed in 2016, and the city has been unable to find a new vendor and operator for the facility.
+Sadly, the Epicentre fell into disrepair and dilapidation shortly after it closed in 2016, and the city has been unable ever since to find a new vendor and operator for the facility.

-The good news is Supervisor Terra Lawson-Remer, who represents Mira Mesa and several of our surrounding communities on the San Diego County Board of Supervisors, was able to reallocate $3.6 million of county funds for redevelopment of the Epicentre in a deal that transfers ownership and operation of the facility from the city to the county.
+The good news is Supervisor Terra Lawson-Remer, who represents Mira Mesa and several of our surrounding communities on the San Diego County Board of Supervisors, was able to work with her colleagues to reallocate $3.6 million of county funds for redevelopment of the Epicentre in a deal that transfers ownership and operation of the facility from the city to the county.

 Once the new budget is approved, the Epicentre will be on the road to returning as an all ages neighborhood destination and community venue.
 And because of your e-comments and testimony before the board on May 19th, prompted in part by our e-mail campaign and relay calls to neighbors, the Board of Supervisors voted unanimously to facilitate the Epicentre’s inclusion in the 2021-23 county budget.
 We’ll need to your help to get that budget over the line in a few weeks.